IJuanTM/simpl/README.md

 Simpl makes use of PSR-4 autoloading; for this to work, you will have to run `composer install` in the root folder of your project.
 This will install the required packages and create the `vendor` folder.
 It will also install the `phpdotenv` package, which is used for loading environment variables from the `.env` file.

+_If you're going to use Docker (see [Step 4](#step-4-set-up-your-localhost)), you can skip this step - `composer install` runs automatically the first time you build the image._

 ### Step 3: Install packages

 Next, a few npm packages will need to be installed.
 You can do this by running `npm install` in the `src` folder of your project (that's where `package.json` lives), this will also run the `build` script, which will compile the default Sass and TypeScript files to the `public` folder using Vite and the `sass` package.

 ### Step 4: Set up your localhost

+You have two options for running Simpl locally:

+**Option A: Docker (recommended).** A ready-to-use PHP + Apache (and, once the `db` add-on is installed, MariaDB) setup ships with every project - see [`docker/README.md`](docker/README.md) for the full guide.
+This is fully isolated from your host machine (no WAMP/XAMPP/local PHP/MySQL required) and comes with `composer docker:*` shorthand commands for the common actions (starting the stack, migrating, seeding, etc.).

-Set up a localhost for your project.
-If you're using WAMP or XAMPP, you can do this by creating a new virtual host.
+**Option B: Manual (WAMP/XAMPP/Apache).** If you're using WAMP or XAMPP, you can do this by creating a new virtual host.
 If you're using plain Apache, you will have to create a new configuration file in the `sites-available` folder and enable it using `a2ensite`. _Make sure the document root is set to the `public` folder of your project._

 Now if you open your browser and go to your localhost url of this project, you should see the default landing page.
 If the page doesn't have any styling, there is a chance there was an issue compiling the Sass files; you can try to fix this by running the `build` script again manually using `npm run build`.